International Association for People-Environment Studies (IAPS) Conference 2026

 Keynote Discussion Panel

-We will also host a keynote discussion panel on the topic of healthy, sustainable, and inclusive cities.
-Chaired by Prof. Birgitta Gatersleben, the panel will comprise the speakers below and represent perspectives from research, policy, and practice.
+We hosted a keynote discussion panel on the topic of healthy, sustainable, and inclusive cities.
+Chaired by Prof. Birgitta Gatersleben, the panel comprised the speakers below, representing perspectives from research, policy, and practice.

 Dr. Jonathan Reeves